SDITools/data-science-y/README.md

 # Moving Beyond Excel and Becoming More Data Science-y
-Resources from [Tim Wilson's](https://www.linkedin.com/in/tgwilson/) presentation: "Moving Beyond Excel and Becoming More Data Science-y"
+Resources from [Tim Wilson's](https://www.linkedin.com/in/tgwilson/) presentation: "Moving Beyond Excel and Becoming More Data Science-y." _[this will get linked to the slides eventually]_

 ## Books